-1) An AAS or AAS-T Degree with the following courses completed:

-- Any Math class at the 100 level with Math 99 as a prerequisite. - ENGL 101, English Composition I. Prerequisite: Score of 45 or more on ASSET placement test in writing skills, 77% or more on COMPASS placement test, or Pass in ENGL 090, 091, or 092 (5 credits). - Social Science.
-100 or 200 level (e.g., Anthropology, Economics, History, Political Science, Psychology, Social Science) (5 credits). - General Education.
-100 or 200 level (Social Science, Natural Science, Humanities) (5 credits).
+1) An AAS or AAS-T Degree (degree with a GPA of 2.0 or better) with the following courses completed: - Any Math class at the 100 level with Math 91, or MATH 99 as a prerequisite.
+(5 credits with a minimum GPA of 2.00 - ENGL 101, English Composition I (5 credits with a minimum GPA of 2.00). - Humanities.
+100 or 200 level (e.g., Art, Spanish, Music, Philosophy, Communications) (5 credits). - Natural Science.
+100 or 200 level (e.g., Biology, Chemistry, Environmental Science, Physics) (5 credits).
+OR 2) An AA or AS Degree (degree with a GPA of 2.0 or better), two years of work experience recommended.

-OR

-2) An AA or AS Degree (two years of work experience recommended).

 Recommended:

 Because the BAS program face-to-face classes have an online component, and the program is also available totally online, accepted students who are new to Web-based learning should consider taking Peninsula College's one-credit course, "HUMDV 101-Online Classroom Success," before they begin their studies.
 Excel, Word, PowerPoint and the use of email are tools BAS students use in the completion of their academic work.
 Those who are not familiar with or comfortable in using those programs should locate online, self-study resources or consider enrolling in courses offered by the College.
 Core Curriculum Requirements:

 BAS 301 Managerial Accounting 5

 BAS 310 Foundations of Management Theory & Practice 5

 BAS 320 Organizational & Interpersonal Behavior 5

 BAS 325 Legal Environments in Business 5

 BAS 340 Applied Financial Management 5

 BAS 353 Global Political Economy 5

-BAS 357 Marketing on the Internet 5
+BAS 358 Social Media Management 5

 BAS 380 Project Management 5

 BAS 435 Operations Management 5

-BAS 475 Retail Management 5
+BAS 485 Leadership, Ethics, and Decision Making 5

 BAS 490 Strategic Management and Policy 5

-ENGL 325 Professional & Organizational Communication 5
+ENGL 325 Professional & Organizational Communication n 5

-MATH& 146 Introduction to Statistics Introduction to Statistics 5
+MATH8 k 146 Introduction to Statistics 5

+Integrated Studies 15 15

+Students are required to complete one course in each of the following areas.

+- Integrated Studies Humanities Seminar

+- Integrated Studies Social Science Seminar

-Integrated Studies
+- Integrated Studies Natural Science Seminar

+Internships (10 Credits):